YottaDB/YDBDoc/ProgGuide/devcycle.rst

 The ls command verifies that there are no existing files with the name payroll.gld.

 .. parsed-literal::
-   $ gtmgbldir=payroll.gld
+   $ ydb_gbldir=payroll.gld
-   $ export gtmgbldir
+   $ export ydb_gbldir

-This establishes the current value of the environment variable gtmgbldir as payroll.gld.
-YottaDB uses gtmgbldir to identify the current Global Directory.
-When defined at the shell prompt, gtmgbldir maintains the defined value only for the current login session.
-The next time you log into UNIX, you must again define the value of gtmgbldir as payroll.gld to use it as the current Global Directory.
+This establishes the current value of the environment variable ydb_gbldir as payroll.gld.
+YottaDB uses ydb_gbldir to identify the current Global Directory.
+When defined at the shell prompt, ydb_gbldir maintains the defined value only for the current login session.
+The next time you log into UNIX, you must again define the value of ydb_gbldir as payroll.gld to use it as the current Global Directory.

-This example defines gtmgbldir without a full pathname.
+This example defines ydb_gbldir without a full pathname.
 The environment variable points to the payroll.gld file in the current working directory.
 Therefore if the default directory changes, YottaDB attempts to locate the Global Directory in the new default directory and cannot use the original file.
-If you intend for the Global Directory to consistently point to this file, even if the default directory changes, use a full file-specification for gtmgbldir.
+If you intend for the Global Directory to consistently point to this file, even if the default directory changes, use a full file-specification for ydb_gbldir.

 .. parsed-literal::
    $ /usr/lib/fis-gtm/V6.0-0001_x86/gtm